cengiz7/MotionControl/README.md

 # MotionControl
-Mouse &amp; Keyboard controls using Hand signs and movements(Object Detection).
+Mouse &amp; Keyboard controls using Hand signs and movements(Object Detection and Recognition).